6 Ways to Make College Less Expensive

 Start exploring ways that your child can earn college credits before he or she steps foot on campus.
 These can include earning a high score on an AP test or participating in dual enrollment.
 Talk to your school counselor to find out all of the opportunities available at your child's high school.
 Even if your child is young, knowing the options now can help you both prepare for course selection when high school begins.

 Community college isn't for everyone, but it's a smart option for many.
 Starting a college career at a community college can save significantly on college costs, as students can earn credits for two years' worth of classes at a low-cost rate, and can then transfer to a four-year school for that "traditional" college experience.

 5. Attend College Online

 Online opportunities for higher education are increasing, and often the cost is lower than attending classes on campus.
 Refer to our blog post to get an overview of the online college experience.
 And check out sources that rank online programs, including The Best Schools and U.S. News and World Report.

 6. Apply for Financial Aid

 This one's obvious, but we had to be sure to mention it.
-The federal government, state governments, and colleges and universities provide billions of dollars in financial aid to undergraduate students each year ($184 billion in 2017-18) so make sure, when your child's high school senior year rolls around, you submit the FAFSA and any other financial aid applications required on time.
+The federal government, state governments, and colleges and universities provide billions of dollars in financial aid to undergraduate students each year, so make sure, when your child's high school senior year rolls around, you submit the FAFSA and any other financial aid applications required on time.
 Financial aid can take care of a significant portion of the college bill.